derrickreimer/derrickreimer.com/source/2017-02-07-solving-our-slow-query-problem.html.markdown

 We had long assumed that it was not feasible to cache the results of a segmentation query, because the tolerance threshold for stale results is extremely tight.
 Unlike analytics data, an invalid segment cache could result in someone receiving an email they shoudn't have, or worse, getting pruned from a subscriber database erroneously.

-Questioning our initial assumption, we realized that it _is_ possible to keep the cached results fresh in realtime, provided that "recheck" segment membership anytime a subscriber event occurs.
+Questioning our initial assumption, we realized that it _is_ possible to keep the cached results fresh in realtime, provided that we "recheck" segment membership anytime a subscriber event occurs.
 More over, we could piggyback off of our automation engine infrastructure to process these rechecks without significant development effort.

 With a strategy in hand, the next step was to choose the technology for storing this cached data.
 The natural choice was [Redis](https://redis.io/).
-There were a number of qualities about Redis that made is particularly attractive:
+There were a number of qualities about Redis that made it particularly attractive:

 - We are already using it aggressively for our `Rails.cache` and our [Sidekiq](http://sidekiq.org) queues
 - We know how to deploy it and the potential pitfalls